What causes fear of flying?

 For most of us, fear of flying isn’t logical or rational, but it is real.
 That’s why we created Fly Above Fear.

 According to the National Institute of Mental Health, around 6.5% of the global population may experience aviophobia at some point in their lives.
-The reality is that a large proportion of the public feels some discomfort when flying.
+The reality is that a large proportion of the public feels some discomfort when flying, with estimates of up to 40% feeling at least a little anxious.

 Like any condition, the symptoms and severity are as unique as you are.

 Fear of flying isn’t irrational, nor is it something you can just “get over”.
-It’s deeply rooted in psychology, shaped by past experiences, evolutionary instincts, and distorted perceptions of risk.
+It’s deeply rooted in psychology, shaped by past experiences, our evolutionary instincts, and a distorted perception of risk.

-But with the right understanding, support, and tools, it’s also something that can be overcome.
-You may not learn to love flying, but there are things you can do to cope with it.
+The good news is, with time, support, and the right tools, it’s also something that can be overcome.
+You may not learn to love flying, but there are things you can do to cope with it – and for most of us, that’s enough.

 Along the way, we’ll link to expert sources, tools and services for those seeking more help.